GiuliaZ538/Czech_Project/README.md

 # Early Pastoralism in Central European Forests: Insights from Ancient Environmental Genomics
-## Metagenomics analyses of Velký Mamut'ák rock shelter, Czech Republic.
+## Metagenomics from Velký Mamut'ák rock shelter, Czech Republic.
 This code are analyses that accompanies the Zampirolo et al. It consists of bash and R scripts reporting raw data processing, phylogenetic analyses and data visualization for metaDMG in R.

 | File | Content |